nanoporetech/dorado-docs/docs/basecaller/read_trimming.md

 Dorado searches for primer sequences used in Oxford Nanopore kits.
-However, you can specify an alternative set of primer sequences to search for when trimming either in-line with basecalling, or when using `dorado trim` directly.
+However, you can specify an alternative set of primer sequences to search for when trimming either in-line with basecalling, or when using Dorado `trim` directly.

 In both cases this is accomplished using the `--primer-sequences` argument, followed by the path to a `FASTA` file containing the primer sequences you want